BRBussy/vault/README.md

 # [3] take note of unseal keys and root token

 # [4] unseal (done either in container or from host)
+vault operator unseal                               # 1/3
-vault operator unseal
+vault operator unseal either_key_is_here            # 2/3
-vault operator unseal either_key_is_here vault operator unseal # or key is entered at prompt
+vault operator unseal #or key is entered at prompt  # 3/3

 # Note:
 # - the 'vault operator unseal' command needs to be entered 3 times